 The user is able to freely navigate around the site in 6DoF, examine high resolution rock art, and interact with digitised artefacts that were found in the excavations.

 Keurbos rock art site has one of the finest examples of elephant paintings in the Cederberg.
-A heard of elephants with female matriach and babies walks across the rock face, which also features images of squatting woman.
+A heard of elephants with female matriarch and babies walks across the rock face, which also features images of squatting woman.
 The surface of the rock has wonderful natural colours, lines and streaks.

-The site is situated on a very steep slope with no evidense of ongoing human occupation dating to the time of the paintings.
+The site is situated on a very steep slope with no evidence of ongoing human occupation dating to the time of the paintings.
 The shelter is very private and could have been chosen as a ceremonial location for life-history events.